Tuesday, December 30, 2025

 I, quixotic wanderer in this exile of tears,

-Tightroping the walk to the middle-ground sanity,
+Tightroping the walk to the middle-ground of sanity,

 B'twixt artistic melancholy and earthiness.